 This accelerating spin process is analagous to a spinning figure skater.
 Imagine that the skater's outstretched fists are neutron stars or black holes, and the skater's body is the force of gravity binding them together.
 As the spinning skater pulls their fists in toward their body (i.e., as the objects orbit closer and closer), they spin faster and faster.
 Scientists call this "conservation of angular momentum".

 On the other end of the scale, the neutron star merger that LIGO detected in August 2017 generated a signal that was seen in LIGO's detectors for over 100 seconds.
-The video below plays the "chirp" generated by these two neutron stars as they finally spun into and utterly destroyed each other.
+The video below plays the "chirp" generated by these two neutron stars as they finally spun into each other.

 These two examples of actual gravitational waves illustrate how different systems of merging objects generate completely unique signatures in the interferometers.
 Shorter signals mean more massive objects, like black holes, were involved.
 Longer signals suggest lower-mass objects, like neutron stars.